ABCD-ReproNim/exercises/week_8/week_8_year_2_quiz.md

 **Question 1**

-Which general parameters were considered when deciding which culture and environment factors to include in the ABCD Study (select all that apply)?

-- [ ] Being a component in the PhenX toolkit
+Which statement best defines “place-based health”?

-- [ ] Time to administer
+- [ ] Health is determined only by genetics
-- [ ] Validity across cultures
+- [ ] Health is shaped mainly by hospital quality
-- [ ] Racial and ethnic group classifications that align with census groups
+- [ ] Health is shaped by where people live, work, and play
+- [ ] Health is unaffected by geography

 <details>
 <summary>Click to see answer</summary>

-- Being a component in the PhenX toolkit
-- Time to administer
-- Validity across cultures

-The [Zucker et al](https://pubmed.ncbi.nlm.nih.gov/29627333/) paper specifically mentions that the census group classifications are inadequate.
-All other options can be found in Section 2 `Description of measures` of the paper
+- Health is shaped by where people live, work, and play

 ***